MY MOM, MY BEST FRIEND: 2009, AGE 69

 ANNIE M: 2009, AGE 59

-I was diagnosed with ovarian cancer stage 3 on November 08 and had about two weeks of bloating and little abdominal pain.
+I was diagnosed with stage 3 cancer on November 08 and had about two weeks of bloating and little abdominal pain.
 I had not felt “good” all year and was feeling very tired and run down, and I blamed it on allergies.

-When diagnosed, my CA125 level measured 2750!
+When diagnosed, my CA125 blood level measured 2750!
 I suppose they aim for it to be 30 or below!
-Following surgery, my surgeon/oncologist removed my right ovary (where the mass was), as much of the omentum (lining of my abdomen) as possible–as it was dotted with tumours; and he peeled my bowels off of my uterus, causing my CA125 level to drop to 850!
+Following surgery, my surgeon/oncologist removed my right ovary (where the mass was), as much of the omentum (lining of my abdomen) as possible–as it was dotted with tumours; and he peeled my bowels off of my uterus, causing my CA125 ovarian organ cancer level to drop to 850!

-From the moment I was HPV Diagnosed, I kept a positive attitude throughout everything–I wasn’t in denial..but there was no sense in crying…I had a job to do.
+From the moment I was diagnosed, I kept a positive attitude throughout all the tests and everything else.
+I wasn’t in denial..but there was no sense in crying…I had a job to do.
 Even the doctors and nurses said I was different from the average patient.

 I started my chemo of Taxol, carboplatin, and Avastin (on clinical trial) in early December.
-Well, by February, my count was down to EIGHT!!!
-YAY!!!
+By February, my count was down to eight!!!
+YAY!!

 I finished my last session of the multiple-drug chemo, and my count is down to four.
 I will go every three weeks for just the Avastin for the next year, and I don’t mind it.